choyt/react-accessible-components/README.md

 * The roles, states, and properties needed for the menu opened by the button are described in 2.16 Menu or Menu bar.

 # Slider (Multi-Thumb)
-Work on this design pattern is in progress and is tracked in issue 221.
-Please provide any feedback in that issue.

 A multi-thumb slider is a slider with two or more thumbs that each set a value in a group of related values.
 Many two-thumb sliders set a maximum and minimum value for a range, and the thumbs are not allowed to pass one another.
 That is, the mthumb that sets the upper value of the range can not be set lower than the thumb that controls the lower value of the range.
 However, in some multi-thumb sliders, each thumb sets a value that does not depend on the other thumb values.

 ## Keyboard Interaction